projectglove/glove-monorepo/README.md

 # Deployment

-Additionally, to the Enclave source code the repo contain examples of the Configuration as Code scripts.
-The are located in the [devops](devops) folder.
+This repo also has example configuration as code scripts for deployment of the Glove service, located in the [devops](devops) directory.
 Cloud infrastructure is handled by Terraform/OpenTofu and VM configuration by Ansible.

 ## Terraform/OpenTofu
 The scripts in the [terraform](devops/terraform) subfolder are responsible for deployment of: